billpg/HashBack/README.md

 }
 ```

-### Hash Calculation and Publication
+### Verification Hash Calculation and Publication

 Once the Caller has built the request JSON, it will need to find its hash in order to publish it on the Caller's website.
 The Issuer will also need to repeat this hashing process in order to verify the request is genuine.

 The hash calculation takes the following steps.
-1. Convert the JSON request into its canonical representation of bytes per RFC 8785.
+1. Convert the JSON request body into its canonical representation of bytes per RFC 8785.
 2. Call PBKDF2 with the following parameters:
-   - Password: The JSON request's canonical representation.
+   - Password: The JSON request body's canonical representation.
    - Salt: The following 64 ASCII bytes.
 (All are ASCII capital letter bytes.)
      - `LUGAXNWPDSFLHKCRBAJZQSGYWVDNBAECKFRMXTSUVHZKCEOQYGUDAVKXMICEQTGL`<!--FIXED_SALT-->
    - Hash Algorithm: SHA256